Eliav2/react-xarrows/README.md

 - 1.0.3 - props added: `label`, `dashness` and `advance`.
 - 1.1.0 - API changed! `arrowStyle` removed and all his contained properties flattened to be props of xarrow directly. `strokeColor` renamed to `lineColor`. `advance` renamed to `advanced`.
 - 1.1.1 - bug fix now labels not exceed the svg canvas. the headArrow is calcualted now . this means the line ends at the start at the arrow - and this is more natural looking(especially at large headarrows).
+- 1.1.2 bug fix. (the first arrow fixed the headarrow style for all next comming arrows)
+- 1.1.3 - An entirely new algorithm to calcualte arrow path and curveness. now the arrow acting "smarter". this include bug fixes,improvements and some adjustments.